nicholasdsouza17/nicholasdsouza17.github.io/README.md

 💻 Proficient in Microsoft Office and Excel

-🌌 Passion and Extremely Knowledgeable in WEB 3 and Blockchain technology
+🌌 Passionate and Extremely Knowledgeable in WEB 3 and Blockchain technology

 ### *[Career Advice](https://nicholasdsouza17.github.io/Nick17advice.github.io/)*